 Indeed, while I acknowledge that Brazil’s largest city lacks the beaches and impeccable weather of its most famous one, the treasure of São Paulo is in just how much the reality of what you find here will exceed your expectations.
 I might go so far as to say it’s the most underrated (large) city in the Americas.

 And I do mean large—São Paulo is known as the “New York of South America,” but its population is more than 50% greater than that of NYC.
-Continue reading to learn about the other revelations you’ll experience in this most surprising of cities.
+Continue reading to learn about the other revelations you’ll experience in this most surprising of cities, regardless of how many days in São Paulo you end up spending.

 Where to Stay in São Paulo